xavierchia/xavierchia.github.io/_posts/2022-05-12-founder-patterns.md

 Image Credit: [Brian Balfour](https://brianbalfour.com/essays/product-channel-fit-for-growth)

-*"Most companies get zero distribution channels to work.
-If you get just one channel to work you have a great business.
+*"“You probably won’t have a bunch of equally good distribution strategies.
+Engineers frequently fall victim to this because they do not understand distribution.
+Since they don’t know what works, and haven’t thought about it, they try some sales, BD, advertising, and viral marketing—everything but the kitchen sink.
+That is a really bad idea.
+It is very likely that one channel is optimal.
+Most businesses actually get zero distribution channels to work.
+Poor distribution—not product—is the number one cause of failure.
+If you can get even a single distribution channel to work, you have great business.
 If you try for several but don’t nail one, you’re finished.
-Distribution follows the power law."* - Peter Thiel in Zero to One
+So it’s worth thinking really hard about finding the single best distribution channel.”"* - Peter Thiel in Zero to One

 ## Tugboats vs. Smooth Sailors